rabbibotton/clog/README.md

 itself is already used in commerical products, corporate websites, and other opensource projects.

-CLOG is being actively extended with new tools and new custom controls but the core API is stable and proven, the Builder is rich in features.
-Check the github discussion boards for the latest.
+CLOG is being actively extended, however the core API is stable and proven, the CLOG Builder is rich in features.
+Check the github discussion boards for the latest on the project.

+Consider sponsoring work on CLOG at https://github.com/sponsors/rabbibotton

 Some potential applications for CLOG:

 * Cross-platform GUIs and Reports
 * Secure websites and complex interactive web applications
+* Desktop buisiness software (CLOG Runs native on Windows, Mac and Linux)
 * Mobile software (CLOG Runs native on Android and iOS)
 * Massive multiplayer online games
 * Monitoring software for embedded systems